THOMASELOVE/500-classes-2024/project/proposal2.md

 *Presenting* | (Class 13) 2024-04-18 from 8:30 to 8:55 AM
 *Colleagues* | Yes, 2
 *Format* | Word/PDF
 *Research ?* | 1.
-Does the presence of iENE lead to increased rates of disease recurrence?
-2. Does the presence of iENE lead to worse overall survival?
+Does the presence of iENE lead to increased rates of disease recurrence? <br /> 2.
+Does the presence of iENE lead to worse overall survival?
 *Outcome* |
 *"Treated"* |
 *"Control"* |